bobbybaxter/swgoh-counters/README.md

 # SWGOH Counters
-A companion app for the mobile game Star Wars: Galaxy of Heroes, which provides PvP team counters using React.js as a front-end framework and Google Sheets as a back-end.
+A companion app for the mobile game Star Wars: Galaxy of Heroes, which provides PvP team counters using React.js on the client side, Node.js on the server side, and Google Sheets as a data store.

 **Website:** [https://swgohcounters.com](https://swgohcounters.com)